 2. Does the vehicle run?

-There are a few general guidelines to follow when getting any vehicle delivered that will help avoid disputes and make the process as smooth as possible:
+There are a few general guidelines to follow that will help avoid disputes and make the process as smooth as possible:

-Details and documents: Make sure you have all the appropriate paperwork to hand when transporting a vehicle, especially if distance-selling.
+Details and documents: Make sure you have all the appropriate paperwork to hand, especially if distance-selling.

 Clearing: Make sure you remove accessories and valuables from the vehicle as these likely won’t be insured.
 Also secure or remove things that could potentially come loose during transit.

-Running condition: Make notes of the vehicle’s performance prior to transit; this will allow you to note any changes when the move is completed.
-Also make sure fluid and fuel levels are adequate if the vehicle will be driven during transportation.
+Running condition: Make notes of the vehicle’s performance prior to transit; this will allow you to spot any changes when the move is completed.
+Also make sure fluid and fuel levels are adequate if the vehicle will be driven during the delivery process.